 The day after Junior’s fight with Rowdy, Junior’s dad drives him the 22 miles to Reardan.
 Junior’s dad tells Junior to remember that the white kids aren’t any better than he is, but Junior says his dad is wrong.
 Junior’s dad calls Junior a warrior.
 Junior waits outside the school and as the white students show up, they stare at his black eye and swollen nose.
 Reardan’s mascot is an Indian.
 There is a cartoon illustrating the differences between a white and Indian student.
 The white student has a watch, khakis, and a backpack.
 The Indian has discount blue jeans, no watch, and a garbage bag for his books.
 Junior checks in at his office and goes to Mr. Grant’s homeroom where a blond girl named Penelope asks his name.
 The students laugh at the name “Junior,” but Junior says there are 17 people called Junior on the rez.
 Then, Mr. Grant takes roll and calls “Arnold Spirit”—Junior’s real name.
 Penelope is confused.
 Junior explains his name is both Junior and Arnold.
 He feels like two people in one body.
 Junior tells Penelope he’s from the rez.

 After his conversation with Penelope, Junior says he didn’t speak for six days, but on the seventh he got into the weirdest fistfight of his life.
 To explain what makes it weird he lists the 11 unwritten rules for fighting on the rez.
 If anyone insults you, or you think they might insult you, or they insult some member of your family, you have to fight them or the appropriate member of their family.
 Basically, on the rez, you are expected to fight.
 The big white boy jocks call Junior names like “Chief” and “Tonto” and “Squaw Boy.”
-Then, Roger, the biggest boy of all, tells Junior that Indians are “living proof that niggers fuck buffalo,” and Junior punches Roger in the face.
+Then, Roger, the biggest boy of all, says a crude racial slur and Junior punches Roger in the face.
 Blood gushes from Roger’s nose.
 He and the other white boys stand around looking shocked.
 Junior tells Roger to meet him there outside after school, but Roger doesn’t understand.
 Roger and the others walk away, and Junior asks Roger what the rules are.
 Roger says, “What rules?”

 Junior goes home confused.
 He tells his grandmother what happened, and asks her what it means that Roger walked away.
 She says it must mean that Roger respects him.
 The next day, Junior has to walk to school because the car doesn’t have enough gas to get to Reardan.
 Junior’s dad’s best friend, Eugene, sees Junior walking and offers him a ride on his motorcycle.
 When they get to Reardan, Eugene, who has “braids down to his butt,” is surprised at how many white people there are.
 Eugene tells Junior it’s cool that he’s going to school there.
 Eugene says he could never do it, because he’s a wuss.
 Roger sees Junior pull up with Eugene and says hi to Junior.
 Roger compliments Eugene’s bike and walks away.
 Then, Junior says hi to Penelope and she pretends not to know who he is.
 Junior reminds her his name is Junior or Arnold.
 Then Penelope remembers.
 She says he is the boy who can’t figure out his own name.
 Junior says he may have impressed the king, but not the queen.